tassyk/security/Security-Tools.md

 - [Linux Malware Detect](https://github.com/rfxn/linux-malware-detect) : Linux Malware Detect (LMD) is a malware scanner for Linux released
 - [VirusTotal](https://virustotal.com) : Multi scan virus analysis
 - [MetaDefender](https://metadefender.opswat.com/) : Multi scan virus analysis like VirusTotal
+- [Threat Miner](https://www.threatminer.org/) : ThreatMiner is a threat intelligence portal designed to enable analysts to research under a single interface
 - [Cuckoo Sandbox](https://cuckoosandbox.org/) : Cuckoo Sandbox is free software that automated the task of analyzing any malicious file under Windows, macOS, Linux, and Android.
 - [Cuckoo CERT](https://cuckoo.cert.ee/) : Online Sandbox for malwares IoC analysis
 - [Any Run](https://any.run/) : Malware hunting with live access to the heart of an incident